-In accordance with section 105 and 108 of the Social Housing Reform Act (SHRA), prior to the beginning of each fiscal year, a Housing Provider establishes, in conjunction with the Service Manager, a subsidy that will be sufficient to pay all normal operating expenses during the fiscal year.
-Under the City of London administration, subsidies are then provided to the Housing Provider monthly (1/12 of the annual total) on the last business day of the month for that current month.
+In accordance with section 11 of O.Reg 367/11, prior to the beginning of each fiscal year, a Housing Provider establishes, in conjunction with the Service Manager, a subsidy that will be sufficient to pay all normal operating expenses during the fiscal year.
+Under the City of London administration, subsidies are then provided to the Housing Provider monthly (1/12 of the annual total) on the last business day of each month.

 The Housing Division has designed a new Subsidy Estimation Request Form in order to simplify this process and to assist Housing Providers in providing the information necessary to estimate their annual subsidy.
+A pre-populated budget form will be emailed to each Housing Provider prior to the start of your budgeting process.
 The tool is not designed to take the place of an internal budget.
-It is only a way of requesting subsidy and presenting budget figures in a format that the Housing Division can use to calculate a Housing Provider's annual subsidy, capital reserve requirements and analyse any budgeted surplus or deficit.
+It is only a way of requesting subsidy and presenting budget figures in a format that the Housing Division can use to calculate a Housing Provider's annual subsidy, capital reserve requirements and analyse any surplus or deficit.